tengcharmaine/tp/docs/UserGuide.md

 Data Management Functions in ClinicMate serve to simplify the process of adding, editing and deleting patient's information.
 It also enables you to view a comprehensive list of patient information and effortlessly search for specific patient records.

 ### Adding a person: `add`
-*Encounter a new patient without a record?
+*Registering a new patient?
 No worries!
 Our `add` command simplifies the process of adding their details to ClinicMate.*

 **Format**: `add n\NAME p\PHONE e\EMAIL i\IC_NUMBER ag\AGE s\SEX a\ADDRESS`